Academany/FabAcademy-Handbook/academy_roles_and_key_personnel.md

 * For FR1 machinable PCB, MTM Kits and Fab Academy Class Kits please contact Romain di Vozzo: [Romain at fabacademyn.org] (mailto:romain@fabacademy.org) or Jean-Luc Pierite directly: [jeanluc.pierite at fabfoundation.org](mailto:jeanluc.pierite@fabfoundation.org)

-* For the rest of the stock, please ask your Supernode.
+* For the rest of the stock, please ask your Mentor/Guru.

-## What Are "Gurus"?
+## What Are "Gurus" / Mentors?

 Fab Academy graduates who have shown mastery of the broad range of HTMAA and have earned the respect of their peers through their [years of service](#bookmark=kix.eaycmcwtyl9o) to the Academy.